sharnajh/kuro-retail/README.md

 I consider the goal of a good ecommerce site is for the products to have maximum exposure.
 In respect of that goal, I structured the site layout so that the users are able to log in, sign up, contact, and everything else without having to leave a page displaying products.
 For sitemap purposes, I still sectioned off the log, sign up, and contact components to their own separate routes with React Router.

 ### User Authentication
 Users are able to sign up and log in via email and password or their Google account, via Firebase.
-Firebase data is managed client side with Redux.
+Firebase data is managed client side with Redux (with assistance from the Reselect library to improve performance).

+### Payment

+Payments are managed by the Stripe API.
+As this is simply a project site, users cannot actually have transactions processed on the site.

+### Persisting Data

+It’s imperative that the user’s shopping cart data persists even if they close or refresh the tab, so I set that as a goal for this project.
+The first solution that came to mind was a no brainer - just have the user’s shopping cart data stored in Firebase and load it whenever the app initializes.
+It’s a great solution that comes with many benefits, but for this project’s particular use-case it would have been like slicing a tomato with a katana...that is on fire.
+Kuro is just a project ecommerce site.
+Instead, utilizing the Redux Persist library to manage window.localStorage is a much more practical alternative for this project.